Here Comes the Heat Wave

 Chili peppers, red

 Spice has always been a big component of cuisine in Texas and Louisiana.
 Over the last 10 years, Americans in all states have developed a hearty appetite for spice.
-More recently, that heat has spread to popular culture through highly engaging spice challenges like the One Chip Challenge (from Paqui) and the internet sensation interview show “Hot Ones” by Complex Media.
-We have to ask ourselves “what inspired this spice craze?”
-Although the popularity surrounding these extreme spice challenges seemed like a morbid curiosity at first, now dried chiles of all spice levels have broken into mainstream cuisine and home cooking.
+More recently, that heat has spread to popular culture through spice challenges like the “One Chip Challenge” and “Hot Ones.”
+Now dried chiles of all spice levels have broken into mainstream cuisine and home cooking.

 On the left side of a small white bowl with ground crushed red pepper their is a wooden spoon.

-History & Origins
+History & Spice Origins

 Now you might be in the same boat I am, wondering why are there so many ways to spell “chile”?
 According to the Chile Pepper Institute at New Mexico State University, the name of this plant species also goes back to the Aztecs.
-They have defined the proper spelling of spicy peppers as chile, thereby distinguishing it from the spelling chili which “refers to a culinary dish consisting of a meat, beans, tomatoes and chile powder.”
+They have defined the proper spelling of spicy peppers as chile, thereby distinguishing it from the spelling chili which “refers to a culinary dish consisting of meat, beans, tomatoes and chile powder.”

 The latter part of the name “chile pepper” comes from the early days of its expansion to India where the closest comparison to the spicy fruit was the black pepper plant, thus the addition of pepper to the name.
-However, the heat component in each of these plants are different.
+However, the heat components in each of these plants are different.

-Chili peppers, both red and green
+Chili peppers, both red and green - perfect for spice seasonings

-Science
+Spice Science

 The chemical compositions are very similar but black pepper gets the spice from piperine, (C18H27NO3) while chiles get their spice from capsaicin (C17H19NO3).
-To further differentiate the two chemicals, capsaicin has its own measurement scale.
+To further differentiate the two chemicals, capsaicin has its measurement scale.
 Invented by Wilbur Scoville in 1912, the Scoville scale is used to measure the pungency or “spiciness” of the chile.

 Although the ratings were once determined subjectively by a group of taste testers, there is now scientifically based formulas that can calculate this more accurately.
 The Scoville heat unit (SHU) measurement is found by calculating information in the image below.